connormanning/entwine/doc/configuration.md

 Command line argument settings are applied in order, so earlier settings can be overwritten by later-specified settings.
-This includes configuration file arguments, allowing them to be used as templated for common settings that may be overwritten with command line options.
+This includes configuration file arguments, allowing them to be used as templates for common settings that may be overwritten with command line options.

 Internally, Entwine CLI invocation builds a JSON configuration that is passed